acidburn0zzz/orgs-docs/managing-billing.md

 cycle.
 Let's look at an example:

 - A new Organization is created on March 22.
-- The current bill is $7 as there is only one user, the owner and creator.
+- The current bill is $7 as there is only one user: the Owner/creator.
 - The owner waits a few days and decides to add two more Members.

 In this situation, billing would happen as follows: